floatingCatty/floatingCatty.github.io/_pages/about.md

 ---

 Hello, welcome about!
 I am currently a post-graduate student in Tianjin University.
-I primarily working on machine learning and its intersections with physics and quantum chemistry.
-Before that I've done some studies on Natrual Language Processing and Explanability of Deep Learning.
+My research interests are machine learning and its intersections with physics and quantum chemistry.

 #### Specificly, my research interests include: